andronedev/DiscordTokenChecker/README.md

 1. Download the latest version here: https://github.com/andronedev/DiscordTokenChecker/releases
 2. Put your tokens to be tested in tokenstocheck.txt
+3. launch the software
-3. Good tokens are saved in hits.txt.
+4. Good tokens are saved in hits.txt.

 By AndroneDev